wowjinxy/VoidTogether-Server/README.md

 If you want to give yourself every permission you would use the wildcard (aka "I have all permissions under this group of permissions"), symbolized by the `*`.
 This means if you want all VoidTogether permissions only, you do `VoidTogether.*`.

-Here is an example where I give a Reserved Slot (The ability to join when the server is full) to a player (The hash is just HawkTuah, do not use this hash, use your own)
+Here is an example where I give a Reserved Slot (The ability to join when the server is full) to a player.
 ```json
 {
     "users": {